DevStack06/IIIT-Lab/README.md

-# IIIT-Lab
+### IIIT-Labs programmes for the reffrence purpose for the future
-All the lab programme for reffrence
+All tha oops ,matlab and other labs programme are here for future use or reffrnce for exma :smile: